Meet our trainers

 Sarah jumped into politics in high school when she was elected to her local school board.
 Since then she has worked for dozens of candidates across the country from the local to presidential level.
 She is currently the Director of Political and Membership Engagement at the Planned Parenthood Federation of America.
 Previously, she worked at Run for Something as their National Political Director where she helped young candidates win down ballot offices.
 Before that, she was a Deputy Organizing Director for Hillary Clinton’s Virginia team, along with working for the campaign in the Iowa caucuses and 3 state primaries.
 She loves plants, flying trapeze, and will talk to you about traveling to all 50 states if given the chance.

 Sarah Scanlon began her political activism as a child growing up in Arkansas.
-She has worked as a national Wellstone Action trainer and was Deputy Director for the Wellstone Labor Program.
+She is currently the Executive Director of Emerge Arkansas.
+Sarah has worked as a national Wellstone Action trainer and was Deputy Director for the Wellstone Labor Program.
 In 2016, she was the National LGBTQ Outreach Director and Arkansas State Director for Bernie Sanders in 2016.
 Today she is the principal of Southern Strategies, a political consulting firm located in Little Rock, Arkansas.

 Sophia C. Kerby